Does Your Startup Need a Legal Department?

 A Startup in NeedHow do you know which tasks you can take on by yourself and which will need experienced legal attention?
 We can help with that.
 While writing your business plan and filling out a few boilerplate incorporation documents might be well within your non-expert purview, here are some issues you'll want a good attorney for: Employment Law: Former, current, or prospective employees can bring with them myriad legal issues, from discrimination suits, hostile work environment claims, and even employment tax issues that might require an expert's touch;

-A Lawyer IndeedEven if you've determined your startup needs some legal advice, that counsel can take a lot of forms.
+A Lawyer IndeedEven if you've determined that your startup needs some legal advice, that counsel can take many forms.
 You might just need to bring in an employment expert if you're facing a discrimination suit.
 You might need advice on matters involving intellectual property.
 Or you might want to hire a good incorporation attorney while getting your startup off the ground.
-Once you're up and running, you may find it helpful to have outside counsel, preferably a well-rounded firm, on retainer to handle the myriad issues that could pop up.
-And, of course, if business is really booming it might be more efficient to hire a general counsel and perhaps have a small in-house contingent of lawyers.
+Once you're up and running, you may find it helpful to have outside counsel, preferably a well-rounded law firm, on retainer to handle the myriad issues that could pop up.
+And, of course, if business is really booming, it might be more efficient to hire a general counsel and perhaps have a small in-house contingent of lawyers.
 The exact type of legal counsel your startup may need will depend on a variety of factors.
 Get in touch with an experienced commercial attorney or startup attorney to assess your startup’s legal needs.
 If you haven't started your business yet, you can complete business formation documents from home with simple, DIY options customized for your state.

 - Find Business & Commercial Lawyers Near You (FindLaw's Lawyer Directory)

 - When Does My Business Need In-House Counsel?
 (FindLaw's Free Enterprise)